How to Become an Internist

 HOW TO BECOME AN INTERNIST?

-The path to becoming an internist begins with a four-year undergraduate degree, generally a bachelor of sciences.
-Students who know they want to become a doctor may major in pre-med, a course of study specifically designed to prepare them for medical school.
+The path to becoming an internist begins with a four-year undergraduate degree, generally in the medical sciences.
+Students who know they want to become a physician may follow a pre-med course of study specifically designed to prepare them for medical school.
 However, a variety of majors may be sufficient so long as schooling includes college-level mathematics, biology, chemistry, and physics.

 The next step toward becoming an internist is a three-year residency in internal medicine.
 During residency, the doctor practices internal medicine under the close watch and tutelage of experienced professionals.
 Residency may include rotations in a university or teaching hospital, intensive care unit, various subspecialty clinics, outpatient clinics, and even community medical practices.
 During residency, the doctor truly begins to specialize in internal medicine, learning to diagnose and treat a broad spectrum of adult illness.